What type is best for you?

 There aren’t any negatives with this type of machine.
 Perhaps the only thing you’ll complain about is the cost.
 It is more expensive but worth every penny if you consider what you can do with it.
 A lot of complex tasks can be completed at just the press of a button.

-Multi-head, Multi-Needle Embroidery Machines.
-If you embroider hats a lot, then a multi-needle embroidery machine is the only way to go.
+The last type of is the multi-head, multi-needle machines.
+If you embroider hats a lot, then this type is the only way to go.

 These are commercial machines and very expensive.
 They are usually made up of many embroidery machines hooked onto a single unit.
 This allows you to work on multiple projects at the same time.

-- Throat Width Size: A lot of modern embroidery machines come with throat widths that rival those of long arm machines.
+- Throat Width Size: A lot of modern machines come with throat widths that rival those of long arm machines.
 This gives you a lot of room to maneuver your work during sewing and allows you to work on larger fabrics.
 You might want to consider a machine with a lot of throat room.

 - Built-in embroidery designs: Most modern embroidery machines come with built-in designs.
 Some have hundreds of embroidery designs that are pre-loaded on the machine.
 Some machines do not allow the ability to add your own designs to the memory of the machine.
-The best machines should have computer connectivity so you can add your own designs or premium embroidery designs that you can buy or download from the internet.
-At the very minimum, you should be able to add designs through a USB memory stick.
-Some of the very best machines will even allow you to manipulate embroidery designs directly on the machine’s LCD screen.
+They should have computer connectivity so you can add your own designs or premium embroidery designs that you can buy or download from the internet.
+At the very minimum, you should be able to add designs via a USB memory stick.
+Some will even allow you to manipulate embroidery designs directly on the machine’s LCD screen.

 - Support: Some machine brands offer special classes to machine owners where they are schooled on the various functions of the machine.
 Some even offer advanced embroidery and stitching classes to owners.
-The best embroidery machines will have a good support system that teaches you everything you need to know about your new machine.
+The top machines will have a good support system that teaches you everything you need to know about your new machine.

-How much should you expect to pay for the best embroidery machines?
+How much should you expect to pay?